mmenor/assembly_workshop2019/index.md

 trimmomatic PE SRR1553425_1.fastq SRR1553425_2.fastq trimmed_1.fastq unpaired_1.fastq trimmed_2.fastq unpaired_2.fastq ILLUMINACLIP:adapters.fa:2:30:10 LEADING:20 TRAILING:20 AVGQUAL:20 MINLEN:20
 ```

-There is a lot going on in the `trimmoatic` command.
+There is a lot going on in the `trimmomatic` command.
 First we specify `PE` to say we're working with paired-end data.
 Next we specify our pair of input FASTQ files (`SRR1553425_1.fastq` and `SRR1553425_2.fastq`).
 Trimmomatic outputs two FASTQ files per input FASTQ, which gives us a total of four output filenames to specify.
 You can name them whatever you want, but the names I've given them indicate what the file is.

 During the trimming process, entire reads may be filtered out.
 Thus the output is split into two files: one file that contains reads that are still paired-end (both reads survived filtering) and one file that contains reads that are now single-end because their mate was filtered out.
 For the first mate file `SRR1553425_1.fastq`, the file `trimmed_1.fastq` contains the trimmed paired-end reads, while `unpaired_1.fastq` contains the now single-ends reads.